clca98/PhD/Chapter2/README.md

 ## Genotyping_Filters.sh

-Bash pipeline describing all steps to obtain the RADseq genotypes.
+Bash pipeline describing all steps to obtain the RADseq genotypes (contains different concatenated slurm jobs and their running information).

 ## PopulationGeneticsAnalyses.R